tico321/CleanTemplate/CleanTemplate/README.md

     as complex values in the DB instead of just numbers.
     - IAuditableEntity allows us to track changes to entities just by implementing this interface.
     - Entity is a base class that has a default implementation to compare entities by their Id.
+- Based on Commands and Queries.
 - Structured logging with Serilog.
     - Logs are already configured and will be logged to ApplicationLogs table in PostgreSQL.
     - ILoggerAdapter abstraction is used for testability.
 - Consistent style with .editorconfig
 - Samples for different types of tests
     - Unit tests.
-Initially application and domain layers are covered 100% by unit tests.
+Initially application and domain layers are covered 100% by unit tests and we strongly recommend to keep it that way.
     - Integration tests.
 They exercise the application as a black box and cover the API actions at a high level.
         - Note: Integration tests are setup to run in parallel and will share the WebApplicationFactory between test classes, This is a personal recommendation that will require a shift in your thinking as you need to consider that the db may be